Contents

 What is an Arc Flash?

-According to the National Fire Protection Association (NFPA) definition, arc flash is the wave of charged particles that travels through the air.
+According to the National Fire Protection Association (NFPA) definition, an arc flash is a wave of charged particles that travels through the air.
 To explain, the insulation between two charged metal conductors may become insufficient, and it cannot support the incoming voltage phase further.
 Due to this phenomenon, the air starts to ionize and gain energy.
 Hence, the electrical equipment starts producing arc flashes.

 The NFPA70E defines imaginary spheres or boundaries around an area.
 In these boundaries, you may get a 2nd-degree burn if there are any arc flash hazards.
 Notably, the electrical arcs can produce some of the extreme temperature pressure waves.